 What is the cost to submit?

 The submission fee is $75.
-However, if you submit by the October 10th Early Bird deadline, the fee is $55.
+However, if you submit by the October 11th Early Bird deadline, the fee is $55.
+The submission fee for students is $25 with a valid Student I.D. - our office will be in touch to verify student status.

 Does my demo need to be professionally recorded?